Employer Engagement

 The Regional Employer Engagement Director (REED) is an impartial role, created by the Ministry of Defence, to make information and support available to employers of a member of the Armed Forces community through the Defence Relationship Management group (DRM).
 DRM is funded by a general grant scheme of the Ministry of Defence.

 Our Regional Employer Engagement Director (REED) for East Anglia is Kristina Carrington.
-Kristina is a local contact for reservists’ employers, on behalf of Defence Relationship Management.
+Kristina is a local contact for reservists’ employers on behalf of Defence Relationship Management.
 Her services are completely free of charge.
 She can provide information on the legal rights and responsibilities of employers with regards to employing reservists.
 She can explain reserves’ and adult volunteers’ training commitments and how they can affect employers.
 She can offer guidance on how to get the best out of reserve or cadet force adult volunteer employees.

 The REED and the county RFCA Employer Engagement groups also nurture a network of employers who are supportive of the Armed Forces, encourage more employers to sign the Armed Forces Covenant, and support employers in applying for a Defence Employer Recognition Scheme Award.